Helperbird/website/src/pages/blog/how-to-avoid-wfh-burnout-and-maximize-productivity.md

 ---
 layout: templates/blog_post.liquid
-title: How to Avoid WFH Burnout and Maximize Productivity | Helperbird
+title: How to Avoid WFH Burnout and Maximize Productivity
 description:
   While working from home looks convenient, the blurred line between home and employment can lead to burnout.
 In fact, Monsters recent study revealed....